Deaf culture: Background

 Members of the Deaf community tend to view deafness as a difference in human experience rather than a disability or disease.
 Many members take pride in their Deaf identity.
-Deaf people, in the sense of a community or culture, can then be seen as a linguistic minority, and therefore some who are a part of this community may feel misunderstood by those who don't know sign language.
+Deaf people, in the sense of a community or culture, can then be seen as a linguistic minority, and therefore some who are a part of this community may feel misunderstood by those who do not know sign language.
 Another struggle that the Deaf community often faces is that educational institutions usually consist primarily of hearing people.
 Additionally, hearing family members may need to learn sign language in order for the deaf person to feel included and supported.
 Unlike some other cultures, a deaf person may join the community later in life, rather than needing to be born into it.

 There are several perspectives on deaf people and Deaf culture that shape their treatment and role in society.
 From a medical standpoint, many encourage Deaf children to undergo surgery.
-Especially in the past, the medical perspective discouraged the use of sign language because they believed it would distract from development of auditory and speech skills.
+Especially in the past, the medical perspective discouraged the use of sign language because they believed it would detract from the development of auditory and speech skills.
 From a social standpoint, Deaf individuals are welcomed to participate in society in the same manner as any other individual.
 This view discourages the idea that those who are deaf or hard-of-hearing are sick and in need of a cure.
 The social view also encourages making accommodations for deaf people so that they can fully participate in society.
 Such accommodations include the use of interpreters or improved closed captioning systems.
-Many feel, however, that the social view fails to recognize the unique qualities of Deaf people and Deaf culture.
+Some feel the social view fails to recognize the unique qualities of Deaf people and Deaf culture.
 They believe that this perspective asks Deaf people to fit and find their own way in a predominantly hearing society, instead of recognizing their own abilities and culture.
 Another perspective is referred to as the cultural-linguistic view.
 Supporters of Deaf Culture state that this perspective appropriately recognizes Deaf people as a minority culture in the world with their own language and social norms.
 This standpoint is believed to promote Deaf people's right to collective space within society to pass on their language and culture to future generations.